The History and Significance of Plumbing: Tracing the Word 'Plumber'

 What should I look for when hiring a plumber?

-What can I do to prevent plumbing issues in my home?
+How can I prevent problems with my plumbing in my house?